micro/micro/README.md

 The framework is composed of the following features:

-- **Server:** A distributed systems runtime server composed of building block services which abstract away the underlying infrastructure and provide a programmable abstraction layer.
+- **Server:** A distributed systems runtime composed of building block services which abstract away the underlying infrastructure and provide a programmable abstraction layer.
 Authentication, configuration, messaging, storage and more built in.

 - **Clients:** Multiple entrypoints through which you can access your services.
 Write services once and access them through every means